BasketaksSjargong/laptop_arch/README.md

 Proceed with the installation as prompted.
 Chosing Gnome+Extras as your window manager when asked.
 When done, reboot the computer and boot into the new ArchLinux installation.
 Congratulations!

+* Wallpaper
+*
+Before we do anything else.
+I like to have a nice wallpaper to look at while configuring the rest of my installation.
+I am very fond of the Facet Wallpapers that can be found here http://imgur.com/a/k83u0.
+Pick one you like and download it.
+Gnome Desktop makes it easy for us to change the wallpaper.
+Just right-click the desktop and click Change Background.

 ## Terminal Emulator

 The thing I usually configure first on a new linux installation is the terminal.
 The terminal is our home, so